jitteryglitter/jitteryglitter/README.md

 - 👋 Hi, I’m @jitteryglitter
 - 👀 I’m interested in sports analytics
 - 🌱 I’m currently learning to make butter chicken
-- 💞️ I’m looking to collaborate on the origin of idlis
+- 💞️ I’m looking to collaborate on the origin of water-laden broken grain
 - 📫 How to reach me ... later!

 <!---